Any time we can help a customer help themselves, we consider it a victory.

 In order to keep sales and support conversations separate, configure a support-specific chat widget.
 Add the widget’s chat button to your support-related website pages for appropriate chat routing.
 Configure chat agent tiers with front-line, intermediate and advanced support team routing functionality.

-Connect your knowledge base with your live chat software to provide chat agents with quick access, reference and co-browse your customers to help articles and other supporting resources.
+Connect your knowledge base with your live chat software to provide chat agents with quick access, making it easy for them to refer to articles and steer your customers toward supporting resources.

 Use pre-chat forms to gather additional customer information prior to chat for better routing to the appropriate members of your team.